Moranalytics-Data/Moranalytics-Data/README.md

 <!--
 **Moranalytics Data** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Forgive the scantiness of this profile -- this is my first crack at this!
+(And, dang, if it's not already tripping me up!)